biaslab/LAR/README.md

-Variational Message Passing for autoregressive model of p-th order
+Variational Message Passing for AR(p) model
 ============
 This project makes use of ForneyLab.jl